Lawsuit: U swept recruit's sexual abuse by 1980s Gophers hockey assistant under the rug

 That plan, according to the suit, was to fire head coach Brad Buetow without explanation, allow Adrahtas to resign and kick Sacks out of the hockey program two months after being promised a full athletic scholarship and before he could put on the team sweater in a game.

+"One day I had friends, and the next day I didn't," Sacks, who lives in the Chicago area, said Friday.
+"I had to deal with why did hockey blame me when I didn't do anything wrong.
+Why didn't hockey protect me?
+They protected themselves and the institution."

-Adrahtas portrayed "Sheila" to Sacks and four other hockey players in Illinois as a woman who " 'gave the best [oral sex] you've ever had,' " the suit quoted the coach as telling the players.
-However, the suit quoted Adrahtas' as explaining, the athletes had to be blindfolded because she was " 'unattractive and had been sexually assaulted at one point.' "
+Adrahtas portrayed "Sheila" to Sacks and the four other hockey players in Illinois as a woman who "gave the best [oral sex] you've ever had," the suit quoted the coach as telling the players.
+However, the suit quoted Adrahtas as explaining, the athletes had to be blindfolded because she was "unattractive and had been sexually assaulted at one point."

 The ruse was repeated many times and not only involved Adrahtas sexually assaulting the players but also finding other adults who paid the coach so they could be "Sheila," the suit continued.

-Several phone, text and e-mail messages were left Friday with the 65-year-old Adrahtas seeking a response to the allegations.
+Several phone, text and e-mail messages were left with Adrahtas, 65, seeking a response to the allegations.

 After one season with the Gophers, Adrahtas, 29, resigned in June 1985 citing personal reasons.
 From there, he bounced around as a coach primarily in the Chicago area.